 - Avoiding Transference

-These posts will give you four good reasons why a pause is really a wise and fruitful investment of your church’s time, paving the way for a better future.
+These posts will give you three good reasons why a pause is really a wise and fruitful investment of your church’s time, paving the way for a better future.